C-Otto/rebalance-lnd/README.md

                         public key identifying the incoming channel (funds will be sent to this channel).
+You may also use the index as shown in the incoming candidate list (-l -i).
+  -a AMOUNT, --amount AMOUNT
-You may also use the index as shown in the incoming candidate list (-l -i). amount                Amount of the rebalance, in satoshis.
-If not specified,the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis)
+                        Amount of the rebalance, in satoshis.
+If not specified, the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis)
 ```